 The BE SAFE Program, led by Heather Summers, Director of Domestic Violence Services, is located at Buffalo City Court, Erie County District Attorney’s Office, 50 Delaware Avenue, 4th Floor, Buffalo, New York 14202.
 Staff can also be reached by telephone at (716) 858-4630, 8:30-5:00pm, M-F. Should you receive a notice of a court date, please call one of the advocates there.

 BE-SAFE Program advocates specialize in advocacy within the criminal courts.
-Although located within the Erie County District Attorney’s Office, it is a separate and distinct confidential advocacy program.
+Although located within the Erie County District Attorney’s Office, it is a separate and distinct advocacy program.
 BE SAFE Advocates work with any survivor of domestic violence, regardless of race, age, gender or sexual orientation, and whether or not you have a criminal case.

 Advocates are located at Buffalo City Court and Erie County Court-Domestic Violence Felony Part.

 Services provided by Advocates include: